LanternaSolutions/OrderDaemon/README.txt

 *   **Prism.js** for syntax highlighting.
 See [https://prismjs.com/](https://prismjs.com/).
 Licensed under the MIT License.
 *   **Alpine.js** for interactive UI elements.
 See [https://alpinejs.dev/](https://alpinejs.dev/).
 Licensed under the MIT License.
-*   **Remix Icon** for a clean, beautiful icon set for our website.
-See [https://remixicon.com/](https://remixicon.com/).
-Licensed under the Apache License 2.0.

 == Support ==